mokhtarabadi/meuse/docs/installation/configuration/_index.md

 ## Root user configuration

 In order to use Meuse, you need to create a first `admin` user.
+You can either:

+1. Use the initial users configuration (recommended) as described above, or
-The only way to create this user currently is by inserting it directly into the database ¯\_(ツ)_/¯
+2. Insert the user directly into the database

-Passwords are encrypted using bcrypt.
+If inserting manually, passwords are encrypted using bcrypt.
 You can generate a password by running the Meuse jar with the `password` subcommand, for example:

 ```
 java -jar meuse.jar password do_not_use_this_password